lairsonm/fixed-header-table/README.md

 # fixed-header-table
 Fixed header table using only css
-Made by Lairson Barreto using Twitter Bootstrap and CSS
+Made by Lairson Barreto using Twitter Bootstrap